Installation

 :

-Cargo will automatically fetch and compile the dependency the next time you build your project with:
+Cargo will automatically fetch and compile the dependencies the next time you build your project with:

 Python API

-To build the Python API from the source code, make sure that maturin is
+Alternatively, to build the Python API from source, make sure that maturin

 directory, and then simply run: